lhenneman/WebsiteHugo/content/authors/sguha/_index.md

 #  icon_pack: ai
 #  link: files/cv.pdf
 #could not upload cv

-# Enter email to display Gravatar (if Gravatar enabled in Config)
-email: mailto:sguha2@gmu.edu

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 # Link to a PDF of your resume/CV from the About widget.